Additive power operations in equivariant cohomology: The Borel equivariant case

 \section{The Borel equivariant case}

-The purpose of this section is to understand the relationship between the additive power operations for an $H_\infty$-ring spectrum $E$ and transfers along finite covers of the form $BH \to BG$ for $H < G$ a subgroup.
-In particular, the goal is to describe, as explicitly as possible, the smallest ideal
+The purpose of this section is to understand the relationship between the additive power operations for an $H_\infty$-ring spectrum $E$, or rather its associated Borel equivariant theory, and transfers along finite covers of the form $BH \to BG$ where $H \leq G$ is a subgroup.